 Alcohol.
 Enforcement fallacy again is relevant, since this is a government-made rule.

-By the way, stop fucking using the word "minor".
+And stop fucking using the word "minor".
 People who have been on the Earth for less than 18 years are not "minor" people.
 And no it's not "just a word"; it matters what words we use for things, because that influences our ideographic perception of the concept.